 One of the biggest team leadership mistakes is ignoring what they see around them.
 Team leadership means constantly watching their followers and their organization, making sure everything is on track.
 They trust their followers to get tasks done, but also recognize the necessity of verifying that they complete work to the proper standard.
 They step in when they see a problem and make sure that any issues are dealt with before they become a bigger threat to the organization.
 By constantly checking on their followers and their organization's goals, great team leaders identify issues before they get out of hand and solve them so that they can continue to make forward progress.

-It comes natural if you're ambitious enough
+It comes naturally if you're ambitious enough

 Failure is one of life's greatest enablers.
 Think about it.
 If you never failed at anything, you would never be forced to take action.
 In the end, it's deal with failure that defines your character as a team leader.
 For example, do you accept defeat – or will you find a creative way to interpret reality?
 Do you ask yourself what you learned during the process of failing – or do you hold someone else accountable and blame the circumstances you were faced with to deflect criticism of the failed outcome?

-Great leadership (like great management) is about being accountable for your actions.
+Great leadership is about being accountable for your actions.
 Some of the greatest leaders in history failed at one time or another, a list that includes Thomas Edison, Bill Gates, Walt Disney, and many others.
 Their ability to hold themselves accountable enabled them to persevere, become better leaders, and build their legacies.

 Encourage debates, but keep them productive